nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 3. Copy the `taskify.jar` file to the folder you want to use as the _home folder_ for Taskify.

-4. Double-click the file to start the app.
+4. Double-click the `taskify.jar` file to start the app.
 The GUI similar to the below should appear in a few seconds.

    <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
     The app comes preloaded with sample data to start you off!